 note: you can also use a store bought curd.
 It will be just fine.

 Return the entire mixture to the pan and cook on medium low heat about 10 minutes - stirring almost constantly.
-Mixture will thicken.

 Strain into an airtight bowl and store in the refrigerator until needed.